oracle-devrel/redbull-pit-strategy/hols/pitstrategy/modeldeployment/modeldeployment.md

 In this chapter, we have learned how to deploy an already-created Machine Learning model.

-I hope this workshop was useful for everybody, and we'll see you in the upcoming workshops!
+I hope this workshop was useful for everybody, you learned a lot about Formula 1 and the ins-and-outs of what a Data Science deals with in this environment.
+And hopefully this has taught you about the world of applied AI & Machine Learning.

-### How can I get started on OCI?

-Remember that you can always sign up for free with OCI!
-Your Oracle Cloud account provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible OCI services for up to 30 days.
-These Always Free services are available for an **unlimited** period of time.
-The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.
-You can [sign up here for free](https://signup.cloud.oracle.com/?language=en&sourceType=:ow:de:te::::&intcmp=:ow:de:te::::).

-### Join the conversation!

-If you’re curious about the goings-on of Oracle Developers in their natural habitat, come [join us on our public Slack channel](https://bit.ly/devrel_slack)!
-We don’t mind being your fish bowl 🐠
+I'll see you in the upcoming workshops!

 ## Acknowledgements

 * **Author** - Nacho Martinez, Data Science Advocate @ DevRel
 * **Contributors** - Victor Martin - Product Strategy Director, Alireza Dibazar - Principal Data Scientist, Vesselin Diev - Senior Director of Data Science, ML Innovation Team
-* **Last Updated By/Date** - April 20th, 2023
+* **Last Updated By/Date** - July 17th, 2023